- Third generation of Nissan's popular flagship crossover symbolizes Nissan's design-led product and brand renaissance

 A Range of Models, Now Assembled in America

 The 2015 Nissan Murano is offered in four grade levels: S, SV, SL and Platinum.
-Each is available in front-wheel drive or all-wheel drive.
+The Murano is available in front-wheel drive (S, SV) or all-wheel drive (SV, SL and Platinum).

-From the well-equipped Murano S, the Murano SV adds navigation, 8-way driver/4-way front passenger power seats, 8.0-inch color monitor with multi-touch control, remote engine start, leather-wrapped steering wheel, fog lights, roof rails and more.
+From the well-equipped Murano S, the Murano SV adds 8-way driver/4-way front passenger power seats, remote engine start, leather-wrapped steering wheel, fog lights, roof rails and more.

 The Murano SL models adds leather-appointed seating, Bose® audio with 11 speakers including two subwoofers, Blind Spot Warning, Around View® Monitor with Moving Object Detection, heated front seats, heated outside mirrors, driver's seat memory and much more.